Postgraduate Diploma in Engineering Management

 - The PGDipEM offers small group classes, flexibility, and close connections with industry.

 You must have either a Bachelor of Engineering Technology, a Bachelor of Engineering with Honours, a Bachelor of Science with Honours, or other qualifications of an equivalent standard, and have a GPA of at least 3 in your 300-level and higher courses.
-You can also apply for admission to the MEM based on previous studies and work experience, with approval by the College of Engineering Dean (Academic).
+You can also apply for admission to the MEM based on previous studies and work experience, with approval.

 You will need to have completed both the academic and non-academic requirements of your previous degree.
 This may include practical work days, work reports, a workshop training course, and a first aid certificate.